dat-ng/ar-location-based-android/README.md

 ![alt text](./perspMatrix.png)

-Rotation matrix: you can get this value by using Android sensors
+**Rotation matrix**: you can get this value by using Android sensors

 ### Demo
 ![alt text](./AR-Demo.png)